Our Services

 2. Food Forests/Permaculture Design

 Permaculture Design and techniques study the patterns in Nature’s blueprint and scale it down to match the planting site.
-By arranging the edible perennial agriculture in such a way with the land, Permaculture design allows for harmonious bio-diversity between plants by way of companion planting with multiple layers that symbiotically create a self nurturing ecosystem while providing more food per sq.ft. and less work for the gardner than an annual garden or typical agricultural farm
+By arranging the edible perennial agriculture in such a way with the land, Permaculture design allows for harmonious bio-diversity between plants by way of companion planting with multiple layers that symbiotically create a self nurturing ecosystem while providing more food per square feet. by utilizing vertical growth.

 3. Rain Gardens